 Traditional Chinese Medicine (TCM) was developed in China over 4 thousand years ago.
 Over the last few decades the practice of acupuncture and Chinese herbal medicine has rapidly gained recognition in the West.
-Despite the advances in Western medicine, in China and many other Eastern countries TCM continues to be the favoured option for medical treatment.

 In ancient China another important philosophy was to prevent disease or illness from occurring.
 In practice this meant each village was under the care of a doctor.
 By keeping the villagers healthy, the villagers were able to reciprocate the care given to them by supplying the doctor with food and clothing.
 The consequence of villagers getting sick was high, no food for the doctor!
 In maintaining everyone’s health with acupuncture, Chinese herbs and other ancient health practices such as moxibustion and cupping, everyone was able to purposefully and efficiently fulfill their role in their community.